rogi8/igoraraujolemos/README.md

-- 👋 Hi, I’m @igoraraujolemos
+- Hi, I’m Igor Lemos!
-- 👀 I’m interested in studying and creating repositories
+- I have knowledge in HTML, CSS and Bootstrap.
+Constantly evolving.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- I am looking for a constant personal and professional evolution.
-- 📫 How to reach me = igorlopeslemos@gmail.com
+- igorlopeslemos@gmail.com

 <!---
 igoraraujolemos/igoraraujolemos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.